Do you wish to grow an easy-going houseplant that boasts multi-colored, attractive leaves and purifies indoor air?

 Peperomia Ginny vs. Peperomia Albo

-Both plants boast elliptic, oval-shaped leaves that cover the entire plant when they mature and require a warm, humid condition to thrive.
+Both plants boast elliptic, oval-shaped leaves that cover the entire plant when they mature and require warm, humid conditions to thrive.

 Peperomia Ginny | Peperomia Albo |